 How many attached tips should the Christmas tree have?

 There is not really a fixed number for how many attached tips a tree should have.
 Most fake trees that are of a certain quality will have enough branches to hide the pole.
 The number of attached tips on fake trees, can, for the most part, be found under the information of the product.

 A fake Christmas tree is very convenient, and choosing a tree that already has been wired with Christmas lights will, of course, add to this convenience.
 However, I would actually avoid choosing a pre-lit artificial Christmas tree.

 The lights are often embedded within the artificial branches on the tree, and if you get tired of the color, or if some of the lights stop working, they can not be removed.
 Having a bunch of spots on the tree, where the lights are not working, is not only annoying it is not pretty to look at.

 Technology is also evolving all the time and LED lights that are rated as A+++ today will be less efficient in the near future.
 Laser lighting technology is already being used in some products, for instance, in Audi A8, and laser lighting might be replacing LED lighting as the next big thing.

 The benefit of using a pre-lit Christmas tree, is, of course, that you will be able to set it up without having to spend time putting your own lights on it, which can be difficult for some people.

 Pre-decorated artificial Christmas tree or not?

-Some fake trees just have a few pre-decorated objects on them, such as pines to make the trees look more realistic, however, be aware that these ornaments and decorations will lose its color with time if the tree is made from a PE/PVC mix.
+Some fake trees just have a few pre-decorated objects on them, such as pines to make the trees look more realistic, however, be aware that these ornaments and decorations will lose their color with time if the tree is made from a PE/PVC mix.